GSA/search-gov-agency-collaboration/va/va-notes.md

   Q: If there is no priority, are those lower than 200? or higher than 100?

+  A: If there is no priority assigned yet, it is _likely_ that these are more important than 100-level.
+I am working on getting at least a rough order in for those.

 Q: Are urls case sensitive?

+A: No. They are transcribed as derived from internal documents, but no URL as far as I am aware is specifically case sensitive.